dymodi/dymodi.github.io/Research/Writing/Attacks-From-Reviewers.md

 * XX paper in the same field is not discussed.
 * XX paper has solve the similar problem and it's not discussed.

+### Figures

+* Evaluation setting figures usually need a more detailed caption.